david-walters/Milestone-1/README.md

 ### Contact Page (contact.html)

-This page is intended for employers to contact me via email whilst keeping my contact details private.
+This page is intended for employers to contact me via email whilst keeping my contact details undisclosed.

+The user is able to put their first and last name, their email address for me to get back to them, and the message they want to write to me.
+All the information the user has provided will be sent to me via email after they have gone through a quick verification process to protect me from spam.
+This is all done using **formspree**.

+Formspree acts like the middle man when sending emails.
+Once you have made an account ***https://formspree.io/*** you will be given a code to put into your form tag which will allow you to receive emails without disclosing your email address.
+It also saves you from having to do any JavaScript as it is all done for you.